 Where to Place the Ferns

 Placing the ferns in a good spot will be another important aspect of getting things right.
-You want to find a location where the ferns will be able to get everything that they need.
+You want to find a location where they’ll be able to get everything that they need.

-Ideally, you should place your ferns in a spot that is fairly cool and a bit shady.
+Ideally, you should place them in a spot that is fairly cool and a bit shady.
 These plants really like moist locations, and they do best when they’re kept in temperatures between 70 and 80 degrees Fahrenheit.

 Placing them directly in the sun will likely be a bad idea.
 They won’t do so well when the sun is very harsh in the summer months.